Ethiopia: Fear Tigray conflict could trigger all-out war | DW | 20.07.2021

 But now regular and irregular combatants from six regions not previously involved in the conflict are joining, including from Oromia, Ethiopia's most populous region, as well as Sidama, Somalia and the Southern Nations, Nationalities and Peoples (SNNP).

-"We have sent over two thousand militias to the front," said the administrator of Western Gojam Zone in Amhara, Simenhe Ayalew, last week, according to the Bloomberg news agency.
+"We have sent over 2,000 militias to the front," the administrator of Western Gojam Zone in Amhara, Simenhe Ayalew, said last week, according to the Bloomberg news agency.

 The question is how much of a military asset these regional fighters will be.